SimonMaghiar/FreeRTOS_NUCLEO_F446RE_Projects/README.md

 Mutex are the best choice to implement the mutual exclusion.
 That is protectcing access of a shared item.

-Sempahores also can be used to implement the mutual exclusion but it will introduce some serious design issues.
+Sempahores also can be used to implement the  $bg-blue mutual exclusion but it will introduce some serious design issues.

 There are two types of semaphore: Binary and Counting Sempanhore.